Wednesday, 2 April 2025

 Vulnerabilities and security weaknesses

 The Talos report states that a significant majority (80%) of ransomware victims fell prey due to inadequate multi-factor authentication (MFA) implementations on critical systems, including virtual private networks (VPNs).
 The remaining victims suffered from either vulnerable or misconfigured systems.
-Talos IR observed a 46% increase in these weaknesses from the previous quarter.
+Talos IR observed a 46% increase in these security weaknesses from the previous quarter.

 Conclusion